MystCely/Lorely/README.md

    VITE_SUPABASE_URL=your-project-url
    VITE_SUPABASE_PUBLISHABLE_KEY=sb_publishable_...
    ```
-3. In Supabase, create the `books` and `projects` tables with Row-Level Security enabled, and a public `covers` storage bucket.
+3. In Supabase, create the `books`, `chapters`, and `chapter_versions` tables with Row-Level Security enabled, and a public `covers` storage bucket.
 A single setup script is on the roadmap.
 4. Start the dev server:
    ```bash
    npm run dev